 - The amount of time the child spends at each parent’s house (if there is Joint Custody) and any related expenses

 Child Support is normally determined by specific Arizona Supreme Court Guidelines.
 These guidelines are based upon mathematical formulas that look at numerous factors.
 These factors can include the incomes of the parties, the amount of time spent at each parent’s residence, who pays for the children’s health insurance, and other Child Support obligations or support of other natural children living with a spouse.
-At The Cantor Law Group, we use a specially designed computer program known as “Cassandra”® which can quickly and accurately determine the amount of Child Support due to, or from, each spouse.
+At The Cantor Law Group, we use a specially designed spreadsheet given to us by the Arizona Courts which can quickly and accurately determine the amount of Child Support due to, or from, each spouse.

 When determining the amount of Child Support owed, income is normally the most important factor.
 This not only includes standard paycheck wages, but also bonuses, commission payments, overtime, disability payments, social security income, income from rental properties, and income from intellectual property such as royalties.
 The Court can also view stock option plans (which are non-retirement) as income.
 If one spouse is not working, the Judge can still assume that this non-custodial parent is capable of obtaining a job at minimum wage for 40 hours a week.
 Exceptions include if the parent is under the age of 18 years of age and is currently enrolled in high school, or if there is other evidence that is presented to the Court as to why an individual cannot work.